 Other medications may also be prescribed to help attain longer sleep periods during the process of cutting back on the number of naps.
 This often includes melatonin before any sleeping period, but could also include sleeping pills.
 Once the desired single sleeping period has been achieved, these may or may not be phased out.

 Following proper sleep hygiene is of the most importance once the single sleep period has been set.
-There is always a risk of relapse into old patterns with most circadian rhythm disorders, so following strict bedtimes and also waking times should be enforced.
+There is always a risk of relapse into old patterns with most circadian rhythm disorders like Irregular Sleep Wake Rhythm, so following strict bedtimes and also waking times should be enforced.
 This includes setting an alarm to wake in the morning even on days when waking up at a specific time may not be required.
 You may also need to completely or severely limit your intake of stimulants and sedatives at all hours.